 Zofran Off-Label Marketing

 Zofran (ondansetron) was initially approved for the treatment of nausea and vomiting associated with chemotherapy regimens, but it quickly became the most popular prescription for morning sickness.
-Unfortunately it had not been tested or approved for use in pregnant women, and some believe their children’s birth defects were caused by the drug.
+Unfortunately, it had not been tested or approved for use in pregnant women, and some believe their children's birth defects were caused by the drug.
 In 2012, GlaxoSmithKline plead guilty to unlawfully promoting the drug for off-label use and paid $3 billion in fines, the largest settlement in U.S. history for fraudulent drug marketing.

 Invokana Off-Label Promotion

 Active ingredient canagliflozin was approved for the reduction of hemoglobin A1C levels in diabetic patients, but marketing efforts included unapproved uses.
 Advertisements for Invokana openly promoted blood pressure and weight reduction despite their absence from the label.
-These off-label uses may contributed to the swift adoption of the drug in diabetic patients.
+These off-label uses may have contributed to the swift adoption of the drug in diabetic patients.

 Manufacturer Janssen Pharmaceuticals currently faces over 1,100 lawsuits over side effects not mentioned on the original drug label.
-Those lawsuits are unrelated to Janssen’s illegal marketing efforts.
+Those lawsuits are unrelated to Janssen's illegal marketing efforts.
 If you experienced the negative effects of Invokana, from off-label promotion or otherwise, you can hold the manufacturers responsible.
-Get a free case evaluation from a qualified law firm today to understand your options.

 Risperdal Promotion for Unapproved Uses